testground/testground/infra/k8s/README.md

 - [ ] 2.
 Testground dependencies - we intend to automate this, so that all dependencies for Testground are installed with one command, or as a follow-up provisioner on `terraform` - such as `redis`, `filebeat`, maybe `testground daemon`, etc.

 - [ ] 3.
 Alerts (and maybe auto-scaling down) for idle clusters, so that we don't incur costs.

+- [ ] 4.
+Sidecar currently has a hard-coded value for the Redis service endpoint.
+We need to fix this and release a new version.

+- [ ] 5.
+We need to decide where Testground is going to publish built docker images when used with Digitial Ocean - DockerHub? or?
+This might incur a lot of costs if you build a large image and download it from 100 VMs repeatedly.